vlcty/logstash-http-example/README.md

 # logstash-http-example

 I wanted to test how a custom plugin could be integrated into a logstash pipeline using the builtin http filter plugin.
-Two services written in python and go expose a HTTP API and return the received message from the body with a string prefix.
+A go plugin providing the HTTP service mimicks some transforming service.

 **⚠️ This is a quick and dirty proof of concept example!
 Security or error handling is not a concern here!**